Animation: Fair

 Thoughts: >

-By contrast, I liked Rin's story much better.
-Rin is the focus at the beginning, and towards the end, but the middle consists mainly of GGP plot advancement and circumstances contrived to keep Rin involved with them.
-There is a brief introduction showing Rin as a star of ballet; but as the story starts, she's already in college.
-All of the expected despair, anger, and emotions from her fall have already been dealt with.
-As her personality isn't clear at this point, it's hard to say if she's withdrawn or if she was always a quiet sort of person.
-Her excitement over ridebacks infers that she probably was a more lively person in her past, but this is left up to interpretation for most of the series.
-Only towards the end does Rin come to grips with the loss of ballet, what it meant to her, and what ridebacks have given back to her.
-Rin's heart turns out to be surprisingly complex, and she's a great character.
-While she may seem quiet and unassuming at first glance, she's also very determined with a mentality and passion consistent with a person who's been at the top tier of competition.
+Aside from the brief introduction, Rin has already moved on from her fall as a ballet prodigy.
+It's hard to get a grasp on her personality, if she's always been withdrawn but her excitement over ridebacks suggests she was probably more lively in the past.
+Only towards the end does Rin come to grips with the loss of ballet, what it meant to her, and what ridebacks gave back to her.
+Rin's heart is surprisingly complex, and she's a great character.
+While she seems quiet and unassuming, her determination and passion reflect a mentality consistent with a person who's been at the top tier of competition.
 Unfortunately none of the other characters even approach how good Rin's character is, so she carries the show.

 Screen Caps: >